SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 ![BL](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/bl.png)

-One last word before diving into details.
+One last word before diving into the details.
 It's definitely possible  to expand the framework to a more general probalistic expressions (I.E. [Kolm, Ritter & Simonian (2021)](https://www.pm-research.com/content/iijpormgmt/47/5/91) proposed such an expression with much less assumptions that can even incorporate views on hidden factors) while this kind of expansion generally comes with cost of tractbillity and computational burden.
 Let's stick to the Gaussian world with the traditional BL models in this blog.

 #### The Prior <a name="subparagraph1"></a>

-Immediately you might ask.
-You mentioned we are starting from a neutral point for starter.
-What should this neutral point be?
-Can we trust any kind of return information to be our neutral start point if there is so much volatiltiy and unstationariness in the security return?
+The immediate question you might ask (and it is definitely a legit one).
+You mentioned we are starting from a neutral point in the framework.
+While you also menteiond the great volatility and ever-changing nature of security return.
+What should this neutral starting point be?
+Can we trust any kind of return information to be our neutral start point?
 Black & litterman's answer was yes and their choice rest upon the CAPM model.

-Under CAPM, market portfolio is the tagent portfolio containing all the information reqruied to price expected return of every security ($$E(r) - r_f=  r_f + \beta(E(r_M) - r_f)$$).
-With reversed optimization below we can easily turn the pricing information embedded in market weight ($$x_M$$) to its impled return ($$\pi$$).
+According to CAPM, market portfolio is the tagent portfolio containing all the information to price expected return of every security ($$E(r) - r_f=  r_f + \beta(E(r_M) - r_f)$$).
+By applying a reversed optimization process, we can effortlessly transform the pricing information embedded in the market weights ($$x_M$$) into its implied return ($$\pi$$).

 $$
 \begin{aligned}